-(f) Represents unusual or non-recurring charges for legal services, implementation costs, integration costs, and consulting fees in general and administrative expenses.

-Costs identified as redundant or non-recurring incurred by the Company for additional services provided by Ensign.
-All amounts are included in general and administrative expense.
-Fees incurred were \$192 and \$465 for the three and six months ended June 30, 2023, respectively, and \$458 and \$1,101 for the three and six months ended June 30, 2022, respectively.
+(f) Represents unusual or non-recurring charges for legal services, implementation costs, integration costs, and consulting fees in general and administrative and cost of services expenses.
+The amounts reported for the nine months ended September 30, 2022 include certain costs identified as redundant or non-recurring incurred by the Company for services provided by Ensign under the Transition Services Agreement, and were included in general and administrative expense.